frederic-perez/AmE-dictionary/data/interjections.md

 __whew__ :two: Used to express strong emotion, such as relief or amazement.
 __whoa__ :two: __1__ Used as a command to stop, as to a horse. __2__ Used to express surprise, amazement, or great pleasure.
 __why__
+__wilco__ Used especially in radio communications to indicate agreement or compliance.
 __woohoo__ _informal_ :three: /wʊˈhuː/ (woo hoo, woo-hoo) An exclamation of joy, approval, etc.
 __yahoo<sup>2</sup>__ Expressing excitement, delight, or triumph.
 __yay__ :seven: Used as an exclamation of pleasure, approval, elation, or victory. _Yay, Giants!_ _Syn_ hooray, hurrah